nartallax/cardboard-dom/README.md

 	// ... and other stuff
 },
 // you can also pass box as a child; a text node with the content of the box will be created
-// ...but you cannot pass boxes with elements that way ["The name is: ", nameBox])
+// ...but you cannot pass box with a DOM node this way ["The name is: ", nameBox])
 ```

 Passing box in place of value is equivalent to passing just value, and then binding a box to that element and updating value in the callback.
 So it's pretty intuitive - if you pass a box, `tag` will handle binding for you.

 As it says above, you cannot pass a box containing an `HTMLElement` as child to `tag`.
 This is a design choice; boxes exist to store data, and `HTMLElement` is a product of processing that boxed data into something that you can show to the user.
-It is extension of original Cardboard rule "don't put box into box".
+It is extension of original [Cardboard rule](https://github.com/nartallax/cardboard#antipatterns) "don't put box into box".

 ## Container tags